Casio G-Shock GST-W130L – 52Mondayz, week #7

 Two electronic watches on Fratello Watches the same day, what are we thinking?
 The one I’m wearing this week, however, is totally different from the Grand Seiko Robert-Jan covered here today though.
-The Casio G-Steel GST-W130L is 52Mondayz week #7 watch.
+The Casio G-Shock GST-W130L is 52Mondayz week #7 watch.

 Hence, what ís so totally different about these watches?
 I wouldn’t say that the movement Casio uses here, their caliber (Casio uses the term ‘module’) 5515, isn’t high-end.
-In a totally different way however.
+In a totally different way, however.
 It’s probably not beautifully decorated and finished, but it’s extremely functional.
-Solar powered, and multi-band time reception, for instance, are examples of specifications which we don’t find in every quartz movement.
+Solar-powered, and multi-band time reception, for instance, are examples of specifications which we don’t find in every quartz movement.

-And of course, the purpose of the Casio G-Steel GST-W130L is a totally different one than that of a Grand Seiko.
+And of course, the purpose of the Casio G-Shock, or named G-Steel as well, GST-W130L is a totally different one than that of a Grand Seiko.
 The G-Steel GST is part of Casio’s G-Shock line.
 Watches made to last in hostile environments.
 Hostile in its broadest meaning, mainly hostile to a watch that is.
 Absolute toughness, ready for anything – except compromise.
 That’s what G-Shock is all about.
 I did a compact write-up on the history of the original G-Shock concept, and how it developed to the present day here.

 So that can be said of the GST-W130L as well.
 The G-Steel collection is one of the latest in Casio’s G-Shock line-up.
 Others, like the Master-of-G, MR-G or Baby-G have been around for a much longer period.
 The G-Steel GST-W130L to me has been clearly aimed at the (young) urban professional.
 Stylish material combinations and a vintage-inspired tough leather strap.
 Nothing to be ashamed of when worn in the office with a suit.
 Neither while hitting the skateboard pit or rushing down snowy slopes.
 When style meets function, Casio tend to say 🙂